lizihaoleo/Maze-Runner/README.md

 ![Here is a maze example](/MazeGenerate/maze_generation_0.png)

 ## Graph optimization
-After generate the maze we can apply different path algorithm on the maze (such as DFS,BFS), but I realize there are many cells are useless and will waste computaional time if we keep those cells.
+After generate the maze we can apply different path algorithms on the maze (such as DFS,BFS), but I realize there are many cells are useless and will waste computaional time if we keep those cells.

-For example, the 2 hightlight cells can only move in one dirction, and we have spend 2 more step to calcuate this 2 cells, which case useless computation.
-Actually we can skip thos 2 cells casue we know we will move straghtford from end to end.
+For example, the 2 hightlight cells can only move in one dirction, and we have spend 2 more steps to calcuate this 2 cells, which case useless computation.
+Actually we can skip those 2 cells casue we know we will move straghtford from end to end.
 ![Hallway example](/MazeGenerate/maze_hallways_0.png)

 So Ideally, we can ignore those "hallway" cells, create a graph instance store all import cells and connected relationships.
 The maze can optimize as following graph.